Matt Shoemaker: San Francisco Giants

 On August 7, 2021, Shoemaker signed a minor league contract with the San Francisco Giants.
 In nine appearances (eight starts) for the Triple-A Sacramento River Cats, he posted a 4-3 record and 4.83 ERA with 54 strikeouts across 50 1/3 innings pitched.
 Shoemaker elected free agency following the season on November 7.

 Yomiuri Giants

 On February 28, 2022, Shoemaker signed with the Yomiuri Giants of Nippon Professional Baseball.
 In 18 appearances for Yomiuri, he compiled a 4-8 record and 4.25 ERA with 65 strikeouts across 95 1/3 innings pitched.
 Shoemaker became a free agent following the season.

 Personal life

-Shoemaker and his wife, Danielle, have been married since 2009 and have a son and a daughter together.
+Shoemaker and his wife, Danielle, have been married since 2009 and have two sons and two daughters together.

 Shoemaker has a full beard.
 The Arkansas Travelers commemorated Shoemaker's beard with a T-shirt and with a removable goatee.